KristianLyng/varnishfoo/chapter-2.rst

 .. _RFC2616: https://www.ietf.org/rfc/rfc2616.txt
 .. _RFC5861: https://www.ietf.org/rfc/rfc5861.txt

-Before we dig into the inner workings of Varnish, it's important to make sure we have the tools we need and some background information on basic caching.
+Before you dig into the inner workings of Varnish, it's important to make sure you have the tools we need and some background information on basic caching.

 This chapter looks at how HTTP caching works on multiple points in the